wmorgan/dcos-docs/1.7/administration/sshcluster.md

     *   **To SSH to a master node:**

-        1. From the DCOS web interface, copy the IP address of the master node.
+        1. From the DC/OS web interface, copy the IP address of the master node.
 The IP address is displayed beneath your cluster name.

             <a href="/wp-content/uploads/2015/12/nodehostname.png" rel="attachment wp-att-1567"><img src="/wp-content/uploads/2015/12/nodehostname-600x231.png" alt="nodehostname" width="300" height="116" class="alignnone size-medium wp-image-1567" /></a>